groupon/odo/README.md

 You can then import the backup.json data and view a sample Odo configuration.

+Via Odo UI:
+1. Navigate to the profile screen: http://localhost:8090/testproxy
+2. Click the **Options** menu
+3. Click the **Import Configuration** item
+4. Select your json file to import(backup.json in this case)
+5. Press **Submit**

+Via API:
 ```
 curl -X POST -F fileData=@backup.json http://localhost:8090/testproxy/api/backup
 ```